tuxxon/wedeploy.com/node/electric/src/pages/blog/hiding-your-service-from-public-access/index.md

 {$page.description}

-### Don't expose what should not be exposed
+### Don't Expose What Should Not Be Exposed

-Imagine you have an application which requires a bunch of different services (database, server, etc...) to make it work.
+Imagine you have an application which requires multiple different services (database, server, etc...) to make it work.
 These complementary services might not be important for users or accessible for anyone.
-Now, you can make it unacessible by adding the new field `public` to your `wedeploy.json`.
+Now, you can make it unacessible by adding the new `public` field to your `wedeploy.json`.

-### Marking Your Service Unreachable from Public
+### Marking Your Service as Private

-You can easily hide your service by doing the following:
+By simply adding this new field to your wedeploy.json like you see below, we will hide your service from the public.
+Don't worry, your service is still accessible to other services in your project via its hostname.

 ```application/json
 {